Student Accounts

 What other charges might I incur?

-Student are responsible to view new charges on Student Finance and remit payment accordingly.
-Wellness Center, E-books: Inclusive Access Materials, parking fines, School of Design printing or equipment fees are examples of charges that could be assessed after the billing due date.
+Students are responsible for viewing new charges on Student Finance and remit payment accordingly.
+Wellness Center, E-books: Inclusive Access Materials, parking fines, School of Design printing, or equipment fees are examples of charges that could be assessed after the billing due date.
+Please complete the Title IV Financial Aid Authorization form.

 What if my financial aid does not appear on the bill?

-Verify that you have completed the financial aid process.
+Verify that you have completed the financial aid processes.
+The Financial Aid Offer can be viewed on Stevenson Self-Service Financial Aid/My Offers.
 Contact the Financial Aid Office if you have any questions.

-What if my student loan/parent loan is not on my bill?
+What if my loan/parent loan is not on my bill?

 Stevenson University Online